 A. Faults: Faults can be classified as minor, major or severe.
 The judge will determine the appropriate classification of a fault based upon the degree and/ or frequency of the infraction.
 An exhibitor that incurs a severe fault avoids elimination, but should be placed below all other exhibitors that complete the pattern correctly.
 A minor fault can become a major fault and a major fault can become a severe fault when the degree and/or frequency if the infraction(s) merits.

-1) Minor faults
+1) Minor faults - deduction of five (5) points

 Break of gait at walk or trot up to 2 strides